All Episodes

 So they're not happy out there with the regime.

-Well, it's a purity that they want.
+Well, it's the purity that they want.

-And uh I but they're gonna cap and trade.
+But they're going to cap and trade.

 That's still wait till you hear some of the regulations in cap and trade.

-There's a piece at the American Thinker.com today that goes on and on about the purpose of cap and trade to reduce all the CO2 that we're putting in the atmosphere, and if we got a goal here to reduce it, and the way to reduce it, of course, is to uh regulate the amount of uh carbon dioxide that uh any any any device produces.
+There's a piece at the AmericanThinker.com today that goes on and on about the purpose of cap and trade to reduce all the CO2 that we're putting in the atmosphere and if we got a goal here to reduce it.

 This is not legislation.

-This is going to be enacted uh at the uh at the cabinet level.
+This is going to be enacted uh at the uh, at the cabinet level.

 There's more beneath the surface.

-It's another Obama landmine because, like everything else this regime has told us thus far, they're only telling us part of the story.
+It's another Obama landmine because, like everything else this this regime has told us thus far, they're only telling us part of the story.

-What's actually going to happen is that anyone who tries to sell their home is going to need to replace your perfectly good water heater, refrigerator, lots of other electrical devices in their homes with these new ones that are more energy efficient in order to legally sell your house.
+What's actually going to happen is that anyone who tries to sell their home is going to need to replace your perfectly good water heater refrigerator, lots of other electrical devices in their homes with these new ones that are more energy efficient in order to legally sell your house.

-That's what I said.
+It's what I said.

-If that last sentence surprises you, you are not aware of the fact that the Obama administration is planning to force us to register our homes just as we register our cars, and just as our cars have to be inspected for emissions output, so will our homes.
+If that last sentence surprises you, you are not aware of the fact that the Obama administration is planning to force us to register our homes just as we register our cars.

-An authorized agent of the Department of Energy, in order to get an inspection label for the home, will come into your home and take a look at your appliances and see what you got.
+An authorized agent of the Department OF Energy in order to get an inspection label for the home will come into your home and take a look at your appliances and see what you got.

-So the author of the piece here says, I suggest you all read the cap and trade bill, which was passed by the House last June, and which the regime is probably going to try to ram through the Senate shortly.
+So the author of the piece here says, I suggest you all read the cap and trade bill which was passed by the House last june and which the regime is probably going to try to ram through the Senate shortly.

 This abomination of a bill requires us to bring our homes into compliance with each of the new standards for all regulated appliances in order to sell them.